 Advanced learner loans

-If you’re studying a government-approved course at Level 3, 4, 5, or 6 (A-level to degree equivalent), then you may be able to apply for what’s called an advanced learner loan to help pay towards your tuition.
+If you’re studying a government-approved course at Level 3, 4, 5, or 6 (A-level to degree equivalent), you may be able to apply for what’s called an advanced learner loan to help pay towards your tuition.

 4. Consider applying for grants, bursaries, and scholarships